hhvn/openvasrun/README.md

 Usage
 -----
+0. Make sure Openvas is operational.
+Set up the omp.config in your home directory.
+Be sure to include username and password.

 1. Place file in any directory.

 2. In the same directory, create a file called target_addresses.txt which should contain a list of IP addresses for which target records and task records are to be created.